tarek1243/BlazorAppPOS/README.md

     Update the connection string in the appsettings.json file with your own SQL Server instance.
     Run the application.

-Contributing
+#Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 To contribute to this project, please follow these steps:

     Fork the repository.
     Create a new branch for your feature or bug fix.
     Make your changes and commit them to your branch.
     Create a pull request.

-License
+#License

 This project is licensed under the MIT License.
 See the LICENSE.md file for details.
 Acknowledgements